Farmer using data insights to manage field of crops.

 Provides anonymized comparison

-reports of peer producers from aggregated data, supporting current performance insights
+reports of peer producers from aggregated data, supporting performance insights

 Certificate 1, Certificate, GLOBALG.A.P., accreditation